 Overweight women and those suffering from gestational diabetes may benefit from acupuncture, diet and exercise.
 It will improve metabolism and help weight loss.

 Stress and anxiety during pregnancy can impact the baby’s immunity.
 Acupuncture is able to reduce stress hormones and bring a sense of relaxation for both mother and baby.

 During the third trimester, pain, sciatica, carpal tunnel, cramps in the legs, can cause discomfort.
 Whilst these symptoms are better after the delivery, during the last few weeks acupuncture may relieve these symptoms without the need for medications.

-Post delivery, acupuncture and Chinese herbal medicine is able to assist in post-partum recuperation for the mother, assist in weight loss, help with milk production for the baby, and significantly reduce post natal depression.
+Post delivery, acupuncture and Chinese Herbal Medicine could possibly assist with post-partum recuperation for the mother, speed up weight loss, help with milk production for the baby, and significantly reduce post natal depression.